 8121 Park Rd, Marshall

-What makes it special: Turkey Run State Park offers interpretive naturalist services all year long.
-Scheduled programs include hikes, planetarium programs, history talks, a junior naturalist program, and evening programs.
-Free with park admission.
+Why it’s special: Turkey Run State Park offers interpretive naturalist services all year long.
+Scheduled programs include hikes, planetarium programs, history talks, a junior naturalist program, and evening events.

 9. McCloud Nature Park